zeek/spicy/doc/autogen/types/network.rst

 .. rubric:: Methods

-.. spicy:method:: network::family net family False hilti::AddressFamily ()
+.. spicy:method:: network::family net family False spicy::AddressFamily ()

     Returns the protocol family of the network, which can be IPv4 or IPv6.